 But if you don't care about that, you would be pleased with the performance and the 3 years of timely software updates are another great thing that you will not get on other devices.

-3. Xiaomi Mi 9

 Xiaomi Mi 9T Pro

-This year we didn't get a Pocophone, but we got something even better.
 The Xiaomi Mi 9T Pro

 (Or Redmi K20 Pro in some regions) is a flagship phone no matter how you look at it.
 It has an AMOLED display, Snapdragon 855, three cameras and even a headphone jack!
-All that for under $400 is a steal.
-It's worth having it on this list alongside the regular Mi 9 for one main reason: the pop-up selfie camera.
-Because of it there's no notch to ruin your aesthetics but it also could be a vulnerability.
-Another drawback of having your selfie camera hidden is that face unlock is quite slow especially since the mechanism on the Mi 9T Pro is not the fastest.
+All that for under $500 is a steal.
+It also has an inportant advantage over the rest of the phones on this list: the pop-up selfie camera.
+Because of it there's no notch to ruin your aesthetics.
+On the down side, it also could be a vulnerability and having your selfie camera hidden also means that face unlock is quite slow, especially since the mechanism on the Mi 9T Pro is not the fastest.

 We also love the large, 4,000mAh battery under the hood and we get between a day or even two out of it, so battery life is really great too.
 What we didn't love so much were the photos the 9T Pro takes.
 It has all the necessary hardware but Xiaomi is still struggling with getting the most of it in some scenarios.
 Still, they're not terrible and you're already getting plenty for your money anyway.